josue-rojas/job-search/README.md

 # Getting Started
 - Clone this repo
 - Run `npm install`
-- ....
-Run `npm run dev` runs the script as is
+- Run `npm run start` runs the server and ui
-- jobs might not show up (working on adding a front end piece) but you can view them on sqlite using the queries from `Queries.md`

 Running scrape
 - on `server/scrape.ts` the bottom function runs the different scrapes